aequorea/zHIV/README.md

 Having said all of that, the idea of blocking the interaction between gp120 and CD4 is fairly non-controversial.
 That glycosylation might improve performance is fairly speculative.
 In other words, there is a reason for doing the experiment.
 Does glycosylation of an HIV blocking molecule reduce the probability of infection?

-The other question is even though the molecule was designed as a preventive measure to be used in the mucosa, could it be a non-ARV theraputic?
+Another question is even though the molecule was designed as a preventive measure to be used in the mucosa, could it be an effective non-ARV theraputic?
 Normal retroviral treatments can have side effects.
-Would this molecule be an effective theraputic with fewer side effects?
+Could this molecule be an effective theraputic with fewer side effects?